 By default, wholesale customers don't pay for their orders at checkout.
 Instead they submit draft orders for you to review.
 This process works well when your customers make large orders and they need to contact you to pay.
 But, it can be faster to allow customers to pay at checkout for small purchases, such as sample products.

-You can enable an option to let individual customers pay for their orders within the wholesale store at checkout.
-When you enable this option, you can also set a limit for the order amount.
+You can activate the wholesale checkout option to let individual customers pay for their orders within the wholesale store at checkout.
+When you activate this option, you can also set a limit for the order amount.
 If an order amount exceeds this limit, then your wholesale customer needs to submit the order for you to review.
-This option can be enabled for an individual customer from their account page.
-You can also enable it for multiple customers by using Bulk actions in the Customers page in the wholesale channel.
+This option can be activated for an individual customer from their account page.
+You can also activate it for multiple customers by using Bulk actions in the Customers page in the wholesale channel.
 Learn more about wholesale checkout.

 The orders that your customers submit for review are draft orders.
 These orders appear in the Drafts page in your Shopify admin.
 After you review an order, you email your wholesale customers an invoice that includes information about how to pay for the order.